miracleray/eco-rodents/README.md

 # Australian rodent cranial ecomorphology (Chapter 4 of Thesis) - data and code
 Code authors: Ariel E. Marcy, Dr Thomas Guillerme, Dr Vera Weisbecker

-To cite the paper, data, and/or code:
-> Coming soonish

 As of Oct 2020, this is still a work in progress.
 Relies on `R` (v.
 3.6.1), `geomorph` (v.
 3.2.1), and `landvR` (v.
 0.4).

 *All scripts are in RMarkdown format (.Rmd), which can be opened in RStudio.
 There, you can edit and run code chunks as normal or use the Knit button to create HTML versions with both code and output.
 After cloning this repo, remember to either set your working directory to the eco-rodents folder on your computer or open an RStudio project from that folder.*